canonical/sphinx-docs-starter-pack/readme.rst

  * Copy [bootstrap.sh](bootstrap.sh) to your repository's root directory.
  * Run the script: ``./bootstrap.sh``
  * Enter the installation directory when prompted.
-For standalone repos, enter ".".
-For docs alongside code, enter the folder where your docs are e.g. "docs".
+For standalone repositories, enter ".".
+For documentation alongside code, enter the folder where your documentation are e.g. "docs".

-When the script completes, your repository will have the starter sphinx docs files added.
+When the script completes, your repository will have the starter sphinx documentation files added.
 Commit your changes.

 **Note:** When configuring RTD itself for your project, the setting **Path for .readthedocs.yaml** (under **Advanced Settings**) will need to be given the relative path to ``.readthedocs.yaml``, including the installation directory e.g. ``docs/.readthedocs.yaml``.